-12.22.
-The Kent and Essex Inshore Fisheries and Conservation Authority levy is provisional and is a proposed increase of £714 from 2023/24 to 2024/25.
-The Flood defence levy is provisional and is based on the increase agreed at the Anglian Eastern Regional Flood and Coastal Committee but is subject to confirmation of Southend's relative share calculated using taxbases.
-The Coroners Court levy is also provisional and is based on the amount notified by Essex County Council following continued pressure on the Coroners budget.
+13.23.
+The Kent and Essex Inshore Fisheries and Conservation Authority levy has been confirmed at their quarterly meeting of 30 January 2024 to be an increase of £714 from 2023/24 to 2024/25.
+The overall Flood defence levy was agreed at the board meeting of the Anglian Eastern Regional Flood and Coastal Committee on 27 October 2023.
+Southend's share of the levy has then been subject to further adjustment as the Environment Agency have calculated it using the final tax base for each relevant Local Authority.
+The Coroners Court levy is also provisional and is based on the amount notified by Essex County Council following continued pressure on the Coroners budget due to a combination of increases in the number of deaths as a result of an ageing population and an increase in the number of inquests being opened over the last 3 years.
+The provisional amount is a 24.8% increase on the 2023/24 original budget.